 Utilities companies are generally stable, conservative investments.
 They have reliable earnings since demand for utilities doesn't fluctuate much, regardless of economic conditions.

 This predictability means that utilities companies often underperform compared to the stock market as a whole.
-Among the largest utilities companies, only three out of nine delivered market-beating returns over the last five years (one, Constellation Energy Corporation, hasn't been in business for five years yet).
+Among the largest utilities companies, only one out of nine delivered market-beating returns over the last five years (one, Constellation Energy Corporation, hasn't been in business for five years yet).

 And even though utilities companies are known for stability, they aren't immune to market volatility.
 With the Trump administration's import tariffs, the sector is facing heightened uncertainty due to rising materials costs.